falzee/simple-crud-operation/README.md

 - [ ] State not changing when login
 - [ ] Redux issues
 - [ ] Sometimes success login message not working
-- [ ] Password not working when using reqres, but work when use json server